 Andrew G. Arena was born in Dearborn, Michigan and raised in Detroit.
-He obtained a Bachelor of Science in June 1985 from Central Michigan University and also studied in England at Cambridge University.
-In May 1988, he received his Juris Doctorate from the University of Detroit School of Law.
+He obtained a Bachelor of Science in June of 1985 from Central Michigan University and studied in England at Cambridge University.
+In May of 1988, he received his Juris Doctorate from the University of Detroit School of Law.

-Mr. Arena entered on duty with the FBI as a special agent in June 1988.
+Mr. Arena entered on duty with the FBI as a Special Agent in June of 1988.
 His first office of assignment was the Albany Division, Syracuse Resident Agency, where he worked general criminal and organized crime matters.
-In July 1993, he was transferred to the Los Angeles Division and was assigned as team leader of a violent street gang task force.
+In July of 1993, he was transferred to the Los Angeles Division and was assigned as Team Leader of the Violent Street Gang Task Force.

-In July 1995, Mr. Arena was promoted to supervisory special agent and assigned to the Organized Crime Section at FBI Headquarters.
-In 1997, he was appointed supervisor of the violent crimes and major offenders’ squad in the Cleveland Division.
-He was then promoted to supervisory senior resident agent of the Youngstown Resident Agency in the Cleveland Division.
+In July of 1995, Mr. Arena was promoted to Supervisory Special Agent and assigned to the Organized Crime Section at FBI Headquarters.
+In 1997, he was appointed Supervisor of the Volent Crimes and Major Offenders’ Squad in the Cleveland Division.
+He was then promoted to Supervisory Senior Resident Agent of the Youngstown Resident Agency in the Cleveland Division.
 Investigations in Youngstown focused on the systemic public corruption and organized crime that had long plagued the area.

-On February 24, 2004, Director Robert S. Mueller, III promoted Mr. Arena to the position of special agent in charge of the New York Division.
-Mr. Arena was in charge of all criminal investigations in the New York office.
+On February 24, 2004, Director Robert S. Mueller, III promoted Mr. Arena to the position of Special Agent in Charge of the New York Division.
+Mr. Arena oversaw all criminal investigations in the New York office.

 On March 1, 2007, Mr. Arena assumed the position of Special Agent in Charge of the Detroit Division.
 He is married and has three daughters.